atthom/Island_DevOps_KRRT/README.md

 ## Features Change log

+### Week 52

+The drone can scan the whole island and the crew access to the ground just after the drone find a creek.

 ### Week 51

-The Crew can acces to the groundfields when the drone find a Creek on the island.
+The Crew can acces to the ground when the drone find a Creek on the island.

 ### Week 50

-The bot can scan the island and find a creeks to access to the groundfields.
+The bot can scan the island and find a creeks to access to the ground.

 ### Week 49